informatics-isi-edu/ermrestjs/docs/user-docs/pseudo-columns.md

 - `array` will return ALL the values including duplicates associated with the specified columns.
 For data types that are sortable (e.g integer, text), the values will be sorted alphabetically or numerically.
 Otherwise, it displays values in the order that it receives from ERMrest.
 There is no paging mechanism to limit what's shown in the aggregate column, therefore please USE WITH CARE as it can incur performance overhead and ugly presentation.
 - `array_d` will return the distinct values.
 It has the same performance overhead as `array`, so pleas USE WITH CARE.

-#### self-link
-If you want to show a self-link to the current row, you need to make sure the source is based on a not-null unique column and add the `"self_link": true` to the definition.

 #### sourcekey
 Instead of defining a pseudo-column in place, you can define them in the [`source-definitions` annotations](annotation.md#tag-2019-source-definitions), and refer to those definitions using `sourcekey`.
-If `sourcekey` is defined on a pseudo-column, the rest of source definition attributes defined on the pseudo-column will be ignored.
+If `sourcekey` is defined on a pseudo-column, the rest of _source definition attributes_ defined on the pseudo-column will be ignored (but you still can modify the display and other types of attributes).

 ### Display Attributes

 The following attributes can be used to manipulate the display settings of the column.

 #### markdown_name
 `markdown_name` captures the display name of the column.
 You can change the default display name by setting the markdown_name attribute.

     "markdown_name": "**new name**"

 #### comment